Team up with us to do good for Christchurch.

 To help you understand what we looking for, check out our Sustainability Outcomes - Guide for Suppliers [PDF, 1.2 MB].

 Our requests for tenders and proposals are advertised on the Government Electronic Tendering Service (GETS)(external link) online portal.
 You’ll need to register with GETS(external link) if you want to receive notifications of upcoming open public tender opportunities.

 You can register online for free, but you will need a RealMe(external link) account.

 If you identify an opportunity - you need to read, understand and respond to the tender.
 The tender documents provide all of the required information about the contract and the format of the response.

 You can also ask questions and seek clarification.
 Make sure you understand the timetable of the tender and submit your bid before the closing date and time.

 Sometimes suppliers approach the Council with a proposal for something they think the Council needs, outside of a competitive tendering process.
 This is known as an unsolicited proposal.

-Check out this guidance for submitting an unsolicited proposal [PDF, 508 KB], and more information on how we manage these when we receive them.
+Check out this guidance for submitting an unsolicited proposal [PDF, 1.4 MB], and more information on how we manage these when we receive them.

 To become one of our suppliers you will need to respond to a request for a quote, tender or proposal.